-I like to add things such as vegetables, eggs or tofu to a plain pack of ramen noodles, and this recipe is one of those ways to spruce up a pack of ramen quickly and easily, transforming it from the usual flavors.
+This recipe is a great way to spruce up a pack of ramen quickly and easily, transforming it from the usual flavors.
 If you've got some curry powder, a bit of cumin and some red pepper flakes on hand, you can make yourself the basis for a quick Japanese-inspired vegetarian ramen meal.
-Add some tofu or some greens, if you want to make it more of a full meal.
-I'd add a handful of green onions, too, for some crunch and oniony flavor, or, if you wanted to get fancy, I'd brown some shallots until crispy and toss those in.
+Add some tofu or some greens, if you want to make it more of a full meal. you can add a handful of green onions, too, for some crunch and oniony flavor, or, if you wanted to get fancy, brown some shallots until crispy and toss those in.
 But let's face it, if you're sprucing up a packet of ramen, you're probably not looking to get fancy!

 If you're a vegetarian or vegan on a budget and eating cheap ramen noodles, you can use this quick and easy recipe to add some flavor and variety to your ramen dishes by making a simple vegetarian and vegan ramen curry.
+You can use this recipe either with or without the flavor packet which is included - it's up to you.
 Enjoy!

 - 1 package ramen noodles

 - 1/2 tsp cumin

 - Cook the ramen in the water for a minute or two, according to the package instructions.